DIANA GUTHRIE reports on the CLIS Annual Conference held on Saturday 23 April 2016, at the Salvation Army’s Regent Hall, London

 He began by describing his journey from a quiet, lifelong belief in Jesus to a reluctant acceptance of God’s call to be first a (lay) reader then an ordained minister in the Anglican church.
 His ‘light-bulb’ moment came when he heard someone talking about integrating one’s faith with one’s life and then helping others do the same.
 Eventually he found himself at St Martin-in-the-Fields in a part-time post focusing on faith and workplace issues, a role he’s still in.

 God is interested in all of his creation, and he created the world of work.
-We’re told in the Bible that at the end of time, everything will be mIMG_5664ade perfect, not just our spiritual lives – ‘a new heaven and a new earth’.
+We’re told in the Bible that at the end of time, everything will be made perfect, not just our spiritual lives – ‘a new heaven and a new earth’.
 We are called to work with God towards the perfect creation, and that includes the world of work.
 It may be a struggle to find God in some jobs, but it is necessary to find something that will push the work towards the perfection of creation.
 Witnessing can be as much about doing or not doing as about speaking, and even a hostile workplace can offer space for acts of kindness.
 Churches should be enabling people to work towards this, but if their focus is on the form of worship or the building, that gets in the way of bringing God to those outside.

 How do we Christians find answers to, for instance, ethical challenges at work?
 Nick suggests that we work out for ourselves which are our core beliefs, and what we are prepared to negotiate on; we can witness by being prepared to absorb pettiness.
 We can usually let people know our beliefs in an unobtrusive way.